 When a cart contains products shipping from two (or more) origins with each origin assigned to certain carriers, then you may have scenarios where there are no shared shipping options between all origins in the order.
 In this case, you must use Method Merging in order for ShipperHQ in order to be able to return shipping options.

-Method merging gives you the ability to merge more than one method into one with a custom method names, as well as combine the rates of the methods into a single rate with a custom method name.
+Method merging gives you the ability to merge multiple methods into a single method, combining the rates of the methods into a single rate with a custom method name.

 When each of the origins is restricted for a certain carrier/method.
 I.E: Origin “Dallas” is restricted for UPS and Origin “Houston” is restricted for FedEx.
 You can define a merge rule that has both methods selected, create a new method name, and when you have both of the products in the cart, the new merge rule will show up with both UPS and FedEx rates combined into one under the method name you created.

 When two or more products are coming from the same origin but they require separate shipping method.
 For example, product “Umbrella” is assigned to the “Perishable” shipping group and that group is restricted to be rated via UPS Ground, and on the other hand you have product “Salt” which is assigned to the “Rush” shipping group which is restricted for UPS Next Day Air.

 - Make sure you have the shipping methods enabled under each carrier that you want ShipperHQ to compare